jamespooley/jamespooley/README.md

 * I like stochastic (especially Poisson) processes 🎲 🐟
 * I like programming in 🐍 and in 🏴‍☠️  and setting my programs loose in the ☁️
 * I like writing clear, comprehensive, usable documentation 📝 💡

-As a people manager, I work to engineer a productive environment of trust, clarity, and fun for my direct reports.